yecril71pl/cpp-docs.pl-pl/docs/mfc/reference/cmfcdropdowntoolbarbutton-class.md

  Odwołanie do przycisku źródła do skopiowania.

 ### <a name="remarks"></a>Uwagi
- Wywołanie tej metody, aby skopiować inny przycisk paska narzędzi do tego przycisku paska narzędzi. *SRC* musi być typu `CMFCDropDownToolbarButton`.
+ Wywołaj tę metodę, aby skopiować inny przycisk paska narzędzi do tego przycisku paska narzędzi. *SRC* musi być typu `CMFCDropDownToolbarButton`.

 ##  <a name="cmfcdropdowntoolbarbutton"></a>  CMFCDropDownToolbarButton::CMFCDropDownToolbarButton
  Konstruuje `CMFCDropDownToolbarButton` obiektu.